qdrvm/kagome/README.md

 kagome --validator --chain localchain.json --base-path base_path
 ```

-This command executes KAGOME full node with authority role.
+This command executes a KAGOME full node with an authority role.